Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 1. My Freedom Club "Trading Education & Macro Webinars"

-This landing page for My Freedom Club built right here on Whop is a great example of how you can showcase multiple products, including webinars.
-It’s also the only entry on our list that highlights the monetization potential of webinar content.
+This landing page for My Freedom Club (built on Whop) is a perfect example of how you can showcase multiple products, including webinars.

-The page is well set out with all the important information needed to persuade people to sign up.
-The title tells us what the offering is all about and there’s also a video introduction from the creator, personalizing the page.
+It’s also the only entry on our list that highlights the monetization potential of webinars.
+The title tells us what the offering is all about, and there’s also a video introduction from the creator, personalizing the page.

 Further down the page is a creator bio and a full list of what people who sign up can access.
 Plus, there are reviews for social proof.
-Overall, this shows how a landing page can become an effective storefront for webinars and other types of digital content.

 What else do we like about this webinar landing page?